Samsung/CredSweeper/docs/source/guide.rst

                             git diff file to scan
     --rules [PATH]        path of rule config file (default: credsweeper/rules/config.yaml) --find-by-ext         find files by predefined extension.
-    --ml_validation       use credential ml validation option.
-Machine Learning is used to reduce FP (by far).
     --ml_threshold FLOAT_OR_STR
                             setup threshold for the ml model.
 The lower the threshold - the more credentials will be reported.
 Allowed values: float between 0 and 1, or any of ['lowest', 'low', 'medium', 'high', 'highest'] (default: medium)